-To capture landings associated with Rhode Island state fishing permits from state waters, we examine landings data from RIDEM for Area 539.
+Commercial fishery landings from state waters around the Export Cable Route, RIDEM data To capture landings associated with Rhode Island state fishing permits from state waters, we examine landings data from RIDEM for Area 539.
 The RIDEM data are compiled as the total yearly pounds landed, by species.
-For the RWEC, the affected area lies within Statistical Area 539, as shown in Figs. 1 and 2 above.
+For the RWEC, the affected area lies within Statistical Area 539, as shown in Figures 1 and 2 above.

 The RIDEM commercial landings quantity statistics come in two separate data sets.
-The first set includes all species measured in "hail weight" pounds, and the second includes shellfish species measured in
+The first set includes all species measured in "hail weight" pounds, and the second includes shellfish species measured in other units: quahogs in "number of clams," and softshell clams and oysters in "total pounds."
+We assume RIDEM "hail weight" and "total pounds" are consistent with NMFS landed weight and live weight designations, respectively.
+We convert the number of clams into live pounds using a conversion factor of 2.5 clams per pound.

 RIDEM does not currently provide revenue or price data associated with these landings, because neither VTRs nor state logbooks include price data.
 We use the price by species data from the National Oceanic and Atmospheric Administration (NOAA) (described below) to estimate the revenues for landings from Area 539.
 We assume that in the NOAA data, horseshoe crab landings are in pounds, and the price is in \$/pound.
-For the three shellfish species measured in live weight, we use price in \$/live pound from the Maine Department of Marine Resources.2
+For the three shellfish species measured in live weight, we use price in \$/live pound from the Maine Department of Marine Resources.

-Table 8 shows the average annual commercial fishery landings and landed value for this area from 2008 to 2019, for species/groups with average annual landed value greater than \$3 million.
-Note that RIDEM reports landings for "other commercial shellfish" separately for Area 539 (see Table 10 below); we have combined those with the main Area 530 landings for purposes of this analysis.
+Table 9 shows the average annual commercial fishery landings and landed value for this area from 2008 to 2019, for species/groups with average annual landed value greater than \$3 million.
+Note that RIDEM reports landings for "other commercial shellfish" separately for Area 539 (see Table 11 below); we have combined those with the main Area 530 landings for purposes of this analysis.
 The average annual landed value for all species combined is \$118.2 million (2020\$); see Appendix for complete listing of all species.